top of page

 The buying process

-Yes, foreign buyers can legally acquire properties in Mexico, and at Old Mexico Ranches, we make the process seamless.
+Yes, foreign buyers can legally acquire properties in Mexico, and at Old Mexico Ranch Sales, we make the process seamless.

 The steps vary depending on the ranch’s location relative to Mexico’s “restricted zone”—generally within 50 km of the coast or 100 km south of the border.